 I have a degree in English.
 From the time I was very young, I loved to read.
 When I opened a new book I felt as if I were walking into a magical world only I was a part of for a short time.
 During that time, I could be a little girl riding in a covered wagon, a girl stepping through a magical wardrobe into a whole new world, or a governess finding love.

 Imagine how I felt when I had my first baby.
 I wanted him to love books just as much as I did!
 And, he did for a time, but learning to read for himself was not his favorite thing.
 I had to come up with a way to get him engaged in reading.
-If you have a child who struggles with reading, these 10 ways can help your kid learn to love reading!
+If you have a child who struggles with reading, learn how to get your kids interested in reading!

-10 Smart Ways to Get Your Kids to Love Reading
+10 Smart Ways to Get Your Kids Interested in Reading

 Read Early and Often